ibm-cloud-docs/power-iaas/migration-strategies.md

 IBM Aspera&reg; on Cloud is a hosted service that quickly and reliably moves and shares your data sets across a hybrid cloud environment.
 IBM Aspera can help transfer data to the IBM Cloud for later retrieval from the {{site.data.keyword.powerSys_notm}} environment.
 For more information, see [IBM Aspera on Cloud](https://www.ibm.com/products/aspera){: external}.

-Use the [Accelerated network transfer for Power Virtual Server migration guide](https://cloud.ibm.com/media/docs/downloads/Accelerated-network-transfer-for-Power-VS-Migration.pdf) powered by Aspera to accelerate transferring your migration content directly into the workspace of your Power Virtual Server helping you to achieve faster time to value from IBM cloud.
+Use the [Accelerated network transfer for Power Virtual Server migration guide](https://cloud.ibm.com/media/docs/downloads/Accelerated-network-transfer-for-Power-VS-Migration.pdf){: external} powered by Aspera to accelerate transferring your migration content directly into the workspace of your Power Virtual Server helping you to achieve faster time to value from IBM cloud.

 ## Replication
 {: #replication}